serapshi/svpavliuchenkov.github.io/content/en/authors/admin/_index.md

         description: ''
         percent: 37
         icon: circle-stack
-  - name: Хобби
+  - name: Hobby
     color: '#eeac02'
     color_border: '#f0bf23'
     items:
-      - name: Скейтбординг
+      - name: Skateboarding
         description: ''
         percent: 67
         icon: skateboard
-      - name: Коты
+      - name: Cats
         description: ''
         percent: 100
         icon: cat
-      - name: Фотография
+      - name: Photography
         description: ''
         percent: 73
         icon: camera

 languages:
-  - name: Русский
+  - name: Russian
     percent: 100
-  - name: Английский
+  - name: English
     percent: 80
-  - name: Немецкий
+  - name: German
     percent: 35

 # Awards.
 # Add/remove as many awards below as you like.
 # Only `title`, `awarder`, and `date` are required.
 # Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
-  - title: 'Астрофизическая школа им О. Верходанова.'
+  - title: The O. Verkhodanov Astrophysical School.
+Verkhodanov.
     url: https://astroschool.space/
     date: '2023-08-20'
-    awarder: САО РАН
+    awarder: SAO RAS
     icon: datacamp
     summary: |
       Learned:
-      - Узнал, как устроена вселенная.
+      - Learned how the universe works.
-      - Научился считать массу черной дыры.
+      - Learned how to calculate the mass of a black hole.
-      - Выучил все созвездия на небе.
+      - Learned all the constellations in the sky.
-  - title: 'Введение в программирование (C++)'
+  - title: 'Introduction to Programming (C++)'
     url: https://stepik.org/course/363/promo
     certificate_url: https://stepik.org/certificate/df032f47ba315803c12ca86172c58ee48d8ad108.pdf
     date: '2020-12-01'
-    awarder: Яндекс
+    awarder: Yandex
     icon: C++
     summary: |
-      Научился программировать на C++ разного рода констукции, от циклов до структур.
+      Learned to program in C++ different kinds of constructions, from loops to structures.
 ---

 ## About Me

-Интересуюсь теоретическими задачами науки, но больше увлекаюсь прикладными исследованиями. Веду здоровый образ жизни, открыт к критике и новым знакомствам. Люблю аниме и котов.
+I am interested in theoretical problems of science, but more interested in applied research.
+I lead a healthy lifestyle, open to criticism and new acquaintances.
+I like anime and cats.